-A portion of the Company financial assets and liabilities is denominated in West African CFA francs (õCFAö) giving rise to risks from changes in the foreign exchange rate.
+A portion of the Company's financial assets and liabilities is denominated in West African CFA francs ("CFA") giving rise to risks from changes in the foreign exchange rate.
 The Company is exposed to currency exchange rate risk to the extent of its activities in the Burkina Faso.
-The Company currency risk is presently limited to \$5,941 of net exposure denominated in CFAs.
-Based on this exposure as at September 30, 2014, a 5% change in the exchange rate would give rise to a change in net loss of \$297.
+The Company's currency risk is limited to its exposure denominated in CFAs.
+Based on this exposure as at September 30, 2015, a 5% change in the exchange rate would not rise to a material change in net loss.
 The Company does not use derivative financial instruments to reduce its foreign exchange exposure.

-The currencies of the Company financial instruments were as follows
+The currencies of the Company's financial instruments were as follows